International Max Planck Research School for Genome Science

 The IMPRS-GS is part of the Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences (GGNB), funded by the German Excellence Initiative since 2008.
 It is conducted jointly by the University of Göttingen and the University Medical Center Göttingen, the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Dynamics and Self-Organization, the Max Planck Institute for Experimental Medicine and the German Primate Center.

-The International Max Planck Research School (IMPRS) for Genome Science is going to offer new PhD Positions.
+The International Max Planck Research School (IMPRS) for Genome Science is recruiting annually.